Anderson-R/Narmax/README.md

 # Narmax
-This project is intended to translate the R codes from PUC-RIO's professor Helon for arx, armax and narmax calculation.
+This project is dedicated to translate the R codes from PUC-RIO's professor Helon for arx, armax and narmax calculation.